-Increase your Emotional Discernment and Comprehension
+Increase your Emotional Self-Awareness and Choice

 2) the emotions you are feeling in the moment and why.
 Consider what is the source of the emotions.
 What do you think triggered the emotions you are feeling?

 Click on the link above to download a list of emotions and time table to help you identify what you are feeling.
 If you are sleeping during the times listed, then adjust the hours on the assessment to fit your schedule.

 Remember, honesty is important.
 Recognition alone can often diffuse or increase an emotional reaction.
 You may find that over time, the intensity of some moods decrease, while other sensations, hopefully the more pleasant ones, increase.
 That’s why emotional intelligence helps in all aspects of your personal growth.

 For more information on emotional self-awareness and making good decisions in the moment, check out how to Outsmart Your Brain!